pedrofigro/pedrofigro.github.io/_posts/2025-12-01-rbuncertainty.md

 ---

-## Reading Between the Lines of RB Data
+## Reading between the lines of RB Data

 Beyond these headline results, RB outputs contain subtler information about the average noise.